 - (a) The League will recognize the top-three goaltending leaders with A Silver Glove award determined by best save percentage (total saves divided by total shots on goal) during the regular season.
 Save percentage will be carried out to no more than three decimal places. - (b) To be eligible for a Silver Glove award, goaltenders must have been in net for a minimum of 500 Varsity game minutes. - (c) A goaltender qualifying for a Silver Glove in both Varsity and JV will only be eligible in the division in which the most minutes were played.
-If the total minutes are equal in both Varsity and JV, the goaltender will only be eligible in the Varsity division. - (d) The following tiebreakers will be applied: - (1) Fewest major penalties. - (2) Fewest total penalty minutes. - (3) Save percentage is carried out to only three decimal places. (e) Awards shall be the same for all three goaltenders. - (f) Goaltending leaders will be presented an award during ceremonies at the year -end tournament.
+If the total minutes are equal in both Varsity and JV, the goaltender will only be eligible in the Varsity division. - (d) Tied players will share the ranking. - (e) Awards shall be the same for all three goaltenders. - (f) Goaltending leaders will be presented an award during ceremonies at the year-end tournament.